-The past few weeks have been full of many whispers regarding tinkering with super following the announcement that the government was going to review the ‘objective’ of superannuation.
+The past few weeks have been full of many whispers regarding possible super changes following the announcement that the government was going to review the ‘objective’ of superannuation.

-On 28th February, we got some confirmation that changes were going to be made to increase the tax rate on earnings within super that come from member’s balances over $3 million.
+On 28th February, we got some confirmation that super changes were indeed going to be made to increase the tax rate on earnings within super that come from member’s balances over $3 million.

 Before we get too tied up in the detail it’s important to remember that at this stage no draft legislation has been released or submitted to parliament and there is no law change.
 These types of changes involve consultation and ultimately are amended from their original form to get through parliament.
 The changes are proposed to take place from 1 July 2025, so there is also time to understand the final legislation and, if you are impacted, consider your options.